 - savings notifications

 - real-time updates on

 - customised investment advice

-A brief history open banking
+A brief history open banking and finance industry

 1980: Screen test conducted by German Federal Post Office